Popular Monad Shoal liveaboards Explore all liveaboards

 The most exciting recent development on a Monad Shoal liveaboard is the discovery of Shark Wall, a dive site that locals are saying promises even more threshers than the long-standing site Shark Point!
 Here, some of the sharks are said to come close and hang around for a long time.

-Liveaboards diving Monad Shoal usually visit the Malapascua area for one to three days on Visayas itineraries of 6, 10 or 12 nights.
+Liveaboards diving Monad Shoal usually visits the Malapascua area for one to three days on Visayas itineraries of 6, 10 or 12 nights.
 On liveaboard.com, the S/Y Philippines Siren and M/V Seadoors both offer Monad Shoal as a destination; Siren makes 10-night trips, and Seadoors does 6-night itineraries, with an occasional 12-night journey.
-At least one, and sometimes more, of their dives will be at Monad.
+At least one, and sometimes more of their dives will be at Monad.
 These liveaboards usually require a budget of around 250 to 350 euros per night.

 S/Y Siren is a luxury sailing yacht from the world-traveling Siren fleet.
 It combines Malapascua with dive areas in Cebu, Bohol, and Negros.
-Seadoors offers slightly different itineraries, like the Camotes islands and Southern Leyte on its 6-night trip, and Camiguin, Siquijor, Negros, and Southern Leyte on its long trip.
+Seadoors offers slightly different itineraries, like the Camotes Islands and Southern Leyte on its 6-night trip, and Camiguin, Siquijor, Negros, and Southern Leyte on its long trip.
 The long trip additionally includes three days of land tours to see waterfalls, markets, and tarsiers.
 Seadoors is a custom-build dive boat with a length of 25 meters, accommodating up to 16 divers with great diving amenities and comfort.

 The experience level required by liveaboards diving Monad Shoal is Open Water, with either ten or twenty dives, depending on the itinerary.
 However, remember that the current and depth at Monad Shoal make it more suitable for advanced divers, and nitrox is recommended for longer dives and more chance of thresher encounters.

 Cebu City and Malapascua are the liveaboard departure locations for boats diving Monad Shoal.
 Cebu City is a booming metropolis and the regional capital of the Visayas, with a port that sends ferries, cargo ships, and liveaboards out in every direction.
-Getting to Cebu City is easy with a 1.5 hour flight from Manila or direct flights from select Southeast Asian countries nearby.
+Getting to Cebu City is easy with a 1.5-hour flight from Manila or direct flights from select Southeast Asian countries nearby.
 International flights can get to Cebu City via a transfer in Asia.
 Malapascua, on the other hand, has no airport, but it can be reached by taxi, van, or bus (and small boat).
-From Cebu City, getting to Malapascua requires a five hour bus journey; taxis take about half that time.
+From Cebu City, getting to Malapascua requires a five-hour bus journey; taxis take about half that time.

 Best time to travel